 2. Macro-level tracking

-IoT enabled devices often have the ability to check-in via satellite, register with a network, and use technologies such as GSM, Bluetooth, 5G and other technologies; keeping track of everything that matters to you without interruptions or delayed information.
+IoT-enabled devices often have the ability to check in via satellite, register with a network, and use technologies such as GSM, Bluetooth, 5G and other technologies; keeping track of everything that matters to you without interruptions or delayed information.

-As the advancements of cellular and wired data communication costs continue to decline; the use of IoT sensors and video/photos to monitor remote sites will continue to increase, and companies will continue to optimise operations by reducing the time employees spend servicing systems in the field.
+As the advancements in cellular and wired data communication costs continue to decline; the use of IoT sensors and video/photos to monitor remote sites will continue to increase, and companies will continue to optimise operations by reducing the time employees spend servicing systems in the field.

 3. Faster reaction to changes, damages or delays